OfferUp: Criminal activity

 OfferUp has been used to list stolen goods.
 Some attempts to complete transactions on OfferUp items have resulted in the seller or buyer being robbed.

 In 2017, a man named Zeandre Kirlew from Palm Beach, Florida, met up with a seller to purchase a pair of Nike sneakers, pulled a handgun on the seller, took the shoes, and fled the scene.
 He was later identified and arrested by authorities for robbery with a firearm.

 A woman in Columbus, Ohio, was robbed at gunpoint in 2018 when she attempted to sell a camera and lens to a buyer who saw her listing on LetGo, which at the time was independent from OfferUp.
 In 2019, KIRO-TV reported that a woman in Tacoma, Washington found her stolen weed wacker on OfferUp and arranged to meet the seller in person.
 The original owner recovered her item and reported the theft to the police.
 Also in 2019, a robber in Cleveland listed an iPhone XS Max for sale on OfferUp; he then stole passports, cash, a wallet, a watch, and other items from two victims who intended to buy it.

-Shoplifted items have been listed for sale on OfferUp.
 In February 2021, a local news station in Charlotte, North Carolina found a listing on OfferUp for power tools that had been stolen from a Home Depot store.

-Proactive Consumer Safety Measures
+During the civil trial for litigation surrounding the wrongful death of Los Angeles Angels pitcher Tyler Skaggs, evidence was raised that Eric Kay, the former communication director convicted of supplying Skaggs, had used his Angels work email address and position with the baseball team to negotiate with oxycodone suppliers on the app.

+Proactive consumer safety measures

 In response to concerns about crime affecting OfferUp buyers and sellers, the company developed guidelines and worked with local police departments to create Meetup Spots, safe places to complete transactions.
 OfferUp has established community meetup spots at police stations and some California Ralph's supermarkets.

 Donated placards and information are available to police departments that request them through the OfferUp website.

 The OfferUp app displays a list of community meetup spots.
 As of December 2022, the company has established nearly 2,000 meetup spots at police stations and retail stores across the U.S.

 With the AIM Group, in August 2018 the company launched SafeTradeSpots.com an online database that allows consumers to search for designated safe-exchange locations that meet the required criteria: brightly lit and surveilled, with 24-hour video monitoring.

 In addition to in-person protections, OfferUp says its anti-fraud technology guards users by detecting signs of possible scams based on keyword usage.

 OfferUp also implemented TruYou, a two-step verification program that requires registrants to provide a government-issued ID, such as a driver’s license, along with a valid cell phone number, and a selfie photo while inside the app.